rdsea/ROHE/datasets/IoT_journal/readme.md

   - `autonomous_robot` folder contains the dataset for Autonomous Robot application.
     - `compare_generalization` data of a sample run for comparing generalization of different orchestrators.
   - `smart_building` folder contains the dataset for Smart Building application.
+    - `setup2` folder contains the dataset for setup 2 of Smart Building application.
       - `compare_accuracy` data of a sample run for comparing accuracy of different orchestrators.
       - `compare_late_ratio` data of a sample run for comparing late ratio of different orchestrators.

+**Note:** Currently, the experiment datasets are large, so we only provide sample runs via Github for each application.
+We will upload the full datasets to an public repository soon.
+If you need the full dataset, please contact the authors.

 - The profiling folder contains profiles of different ML models on different edge devices while inference different subject classes.